Stephen Whiteman is Professor of the Art and Architecture of China at the Courtauld and Co-Editor-in-Chief of The Art Bulletin.

-Stephen Whiteman’s research and teaching focuses on the visual and spatial cultures of early modern China in their global contexts.
-He is author and editor of eight volumes on art, architecture, and landscape in early modern and modern China and Southeast Asia, including the multiple-award winning, Where Dragon Veins Meet: The Kangxi Emperor and His Estate at Rehe (Washington UP, 2020).
-His most recent book, Landscape and Authority in the Early Modern World (Penn UP, 2023), a collection of ten essays published as part of Penn Studies in Landscape Architecture, argues the potential of connective histories of landscape for expanding our understanding of early modern space beyond nationally or culturally constrained discourses.
+My research and teaching focuses on the visual and spatial cultures of early modern China in their global contexts, and on the application of computational methods and digital media in the research and publication of art and architectural history.
+I write about the art, architecture, and landscape in early modern and modern China and Southeast Asia; recent work includes Where Dragon Veins Meet: The Kangxi Emperor and His Estate at Rehe (Washington UP, 2020) and Landscape and Authority in the Early Modern World (Penn UP, 2023), a collection of ten essays published as part of Penn Studies in Landscape Architecture.

 Research Interests